sendinblue/APIv3-nodejs-library/README.md

 # SendinBlue's API v3 Node.js Library

-SendinBlue's API exposes the entire SendinBlue features via a standardized programmatic interface.
-Please refer to the full [documentation](https://developers.sendinblue.com) to learn more.
+Pakat's API exposes the entire Pakat features via a standardized programmatic interface.
+Please refer to the full [documentation](https://docs.pakat.com) to learn more.
+Pakat is a proxy for SendinBlue

 This is the wrapper for the API.
 It implements all the features of the API v3.
 It supports promises.